TheSilvered/nest/docs/utf8_library.md

 work unlike normal extraction operations.

 !!!note
-    Similarly to `get_len` this function operates in linear time
+    This function operates in linear time, its result should be stored in a variable rather than calling it each time.

 ---